BartoszKoscielniak/AI-TicTacToe-/README.md

 ## General info
 >It is different version of Tic Tac Toe game where game ends when player put third X in a row.
-> The game have 2 difficulty level and was implemented with MiniMax alghoritm
+> The game have 2 difficulty level and was implemented with MiniMax alghoritm.

 ## Screenshots